martunia887/test198/docs/guides/06-versioning.md

 3. **PATCH** version when
   - update package dependencies
   - Directory structure changes
-    - Reworking our directory structure.
-We offer a `dist/esm` build where the module field in the `package.json` points to the entry point within that folder.
-There should be no reason to reach into packages.
 4. **NO RELEASE** when
   - Update dev dependencies (including `flow-bin`)
   - Add tests or examples